reaper699/lisk-docs/UpgradeSteps.md

 # Upgrading Lisk

 This tutorial will provide proper instructions on upgrading the installed version of Lisk.
-The document assumes you are updating between Main Network versions.
 Follow the header that applies for the network the node will connect to.

 - [Automated Upgrade](#Automated Upgrade)
 - [Manual Upgrade](#Manual Upgrade)

 ### Automated Upgrade